News Agency Reports Arrests Of LGBT Activists In St. Petersburg

-International news agencies are reporting that four people were arrested in St. Petersburg, Russia, during a protest by a small group of LGBT activists.
+International news agencies are reporting that four people were arrested in St. Petersburg, Russia, during a protest by a small group of lesbian, gay, bisexual, and transgender (LGBT) activists.

 An AFP reporter said on May 17 that about 10 people took part in the protest in the city center as they marked the International Day Against Homophobia, Transphobia, and Biphobia.
 Reuters also reported the arrests.